Customer vs. Consumer: What’s the Difference?

 For example, as mentioned above, a textile wholesaler sells to other businesses (customers) that make clothing from the textiles that are used by consumers.
 The wholesaler needs customer service for the businesses that buy those textiles, not a support team that answers consumer questions about delivery delays.

 A business that has both customers and consumers needs support practices that are specific to both audiences.
 For example, an enterprise business that buys software for its employees’ day-to-day job activities is both a customer and consumer.
-That business may have a customer success manager that deals with the enterprise side of support, like payment issues, and a regular support team that answers employee (consumer) questions about how to use your products.
+The software business may have a customer success manager that deals with the enterprise side of support, like payment issues, and a regular support team that answers employee (consumer) questions about how to use their products.

 Customer vs. Consumer Examples